AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 You can define a **Start date**.
 If you haven't specified one, it will be automatically defined at publication time.

 You can also add an **End date**.
 This allows profiles to exit automatically when the date is reached.
 If no end date is specified, profiles can stay until the [global journey timeout](#global_timeout) (which is generally 91 days).
-The only exception is recurring read audience journeys with **Force re-entrance on recurrence** activated, which end at the start date of the next occurrence.
+The only exception is recurring read audience journeys with **Force reentrance on recurrence** activated, which end at the start date of the next occurrence.

 ## Timeout {#timeout}